Aoibheannmangan/test-scheduler/docs/index.md

 This project is a React.Js web application with a Python and SQLite backend used for grabbing and storing REDCap data.
 Initially this was just a tool for conducting Aimhigh visits and appointment bookings but this has now been expanded to a multitude of studies as a way to replace the google calendar.
-Click <a href=https://github.com/Aoibheannmangan/test-scheduler >here</a> to go to the scheduler repository.

 ---